Granville Gee Bee Model R Super Sportster

 The Gee Bee Model R Super Sportster was a special-purpose racing aircraft made by Granville Brothers Aircraft of Springfield, Massachusetts at the now-abandoned Springfield Airport.
 Gee Bee stands for Granville Brothers.

 Design and development

-The 1932 R-1 and its sister plane, the R-2, were the successors of the previous year's Thompson Trophy-winning Model Z.
+The 1932 R-1 and its sister aircraft, the R-2, were the successors of the previous year's Thompson Trophy-winning Model Z.